-Are RC or Remote Control Car Batteries Allowed on Airplanes?
-A Guide for Indian Travellers
+Are RC or Remote Control Car Batteries Allowed on Planes in India?

-Are RC or Remote Control Car Batteries Allowed on Airplanes?
-A Guide for Indian Travellers
+Are RC or Remote Control Car Batteries Allowed on Planes in India?

 Traveling with your RC car?
 Before you pack those batteries, read this - because not every cell that powers your drift machine is cleared for take-off.
 Indian airlines follow DGCA and IATA rules, which have strict guidelines for Li-ion and Li-Po batteries used in RC cars and drones.

-Beyond the Remote: What Makes a Semi-Hobby Grade RC Car Special Reading Are RC or Remote Control Car Batteries Allowed on Airplanes?
-A Guide for Indian Travellers 2 minutes
+Beyond the Remote: What Makes a Semi-Hobby Grade RC Car Special Reading Are RC or Remote Control Car Batteries Allowed on Planes in India?
+2 minutes Next The Rise of Off-Road Remote Control Cars in India

 Traveling with your RC car?
 Before you pack those batteries, read this - because not every cell that powers your drift machine is cleared for take-off.
 Indian airlines follow DGCA and IATA rules, which have strict guidelines for Li-ion and Li-Po batteries used in RC cars and drones.